luss/pgmanage/CONTRIBUTING.md

 ## PgManage Database Support

 Currently PgManage supports `PostgreSQL`, `Oracle`, `MySQL`,`SQLite` and `MariaDB`.
-Suggestions and even pull requests for other databases are welcome.
+Suggestions and pull requests for other databases are welcome.

 ## PgManage Operating System Support

-We currently build PgManage for Debian/Ubuntu, Windows and OSX.
+We currently build PgManage for Linux, Windows and OSX.

 ## PgManage Repositories